danfuzz/bayou/CONTRIBUTING.md

 ### Patches / PRs

 If you are submitting a PR, please ensure that it does not introduce any new linter complaints.
-You can run the linter on the commandline via the convenient `lint` script:
+You can run the linter on the command-line via the convenient `lint` script:

 ```